MarioVilas/winappdbg/doc/source/GettingStarted.rst

 The following packages provide extra features and performance improvements, but they're not required to use *WinAppDbg*:

+* The `PyODBC <http://code.google.com/p/pyodbc/>`_ module gives the crach logger tool the ability to connect to MSSQL databases.

 * The Python specializing compiler, `Psyco <http://psyco.sourceforge.net/>`_. *WinAppDbg* will experience a performance gain just by installing it, no additional steps are needed.
 You can download it from `here <http://psyco.sourceforge.net/download.html>`_.

 * `PyReadline <http://ipython.scipy.org/moin/PyReadline/Intro>`_ is useful when using the console tools shipped with *WinAppDbg*, but they'll work without it.
 Basically what it does is provide autocomplete and history for console applications.